RiPCipher/Sprocket-Conversion-Tool/README.md

-Debugger for the conversion tool versions 0.4.4rc3 and up
+#Debugger for the Conversion Tool
+Current Version 0444

+# Compatable with Tool Versions:
+	0.4.4rc3